Skip to main content

 The policy mattered because it changed access, shifted costs, and created a public debate about who should be responsible for implementation.

-The after version turns a vague claim into specific lines of argument.
+Why it works: The improved version turns a vague claim into specific lines of argument.

 Mini case

-A 780 word essay meets a rough length target but has only two body paragraphs.
-Adding a paragraph for counterargument and one for evidence analysis improves structure more than simply adding longer sentences.
+A 780-word essay meets a rough length target but has only two body paragraphs.
+Adding one paragraph for counterargument and one for evidence analysis improves structure more than simply adding longer sentences.

 Common mistakes